DigitalState/Authentication/documentation/login.md

 ## Preface

 The majority of endpoints available on the DigitalState Api are protected by a JWT-based firewall.
-This means a JWT token must be provided along side every HTTP requests for them to be processed.
+This means a JWT token must be provided along side every HTTP requests for them to be processed, otherwise a `401` HTTP response will be returned.

-When issuing an HTTP request, the JWT token is to be passed via the `Authorization` HTTP header, otherwise a `401` HTTP response will be returned.
+When issuing an HTTP request, the JWT token is to be passed via the `Authorization` HTTP header.
 For example:

 #### Request